c-blake/nio/db-bench.md

 Data statistics of this particular benchmark are misleading here.
 Almost all novel ids are introduced in a very small fraction of the data set.
 So, locks to update hash tables will almost never be needed/contended.
-This may be a pretty unrepresentative situation.
+That may be a pretty unrepresentative situation (or not - it all "depends").

 Another aspect of the numbers on the linked web page is that an E5-2630 v4 CPU has 25 MB of L3 cache - enough to perhaps just hold all 3 of the string hash tables needed for parsing.
 My test i7-6700k test system has only 8MB of cache.
-Better measurement science would pick fully in and fully out of L3 cache entropy scales on a variety of CPUs to eliminate a 10x latency hit on a slow part of the parsing, but then this benchmark is not supposed to be "about parsing", either.
+Better measurement science would pick fully in and fully out of L3 cache entropy scales on a variety of CPUs to eliminate a 10x latency hit on a slow part of the parsing, but then this benchmark is not supposed to be "about parsing", exactly.

 To speed up the situation more generally, you must shard the *whole calculation* and merge the small (by presumption) final answers.
 This, however, fixes the